paolinomanghi/Elixir_ShotgunMetagenomics_2026/README.md

 Did it work ?

-## HOW DO WE RECREATE ANYTHING OF THAT?

-First ensure that you have entered the Conda ecosystem:
 > **FOR DOCUMENTATION ONLY: DO NOT EXECUTE**
+> If you want to recreate anything of that, first be sure you have the conda present:
 ```
 conda deactivate
 source /data/anaconda2026/.conda
 ```

-Then you can execute the following steps:
-0) Be sure the system knows where to search for correct program versions:
 > **FOR DOCUMENTATION ONLY: DO NOT EXECUTE**
+> Then you can execute the following steps:
+> 0) Be sure the system knows where to search for correct program versions:
 ```
 conda config --add channels defaults
 conda config --add channels bioconda
 conda config --add channels conda-forge
 ```

-1) To create the environment for Data Preprocessing, type:
 > **FOR DOCUMENTATION ONLY: DO NOT EXECUTE**
+> 1) To create the environment for Data Preprocessing, type:
 ```
 conda create -n preprocessing -c bioconda -c conda-forge trimmomatic bowtie2 samtools
 ```

-2) To create the environment for the Assembly (the genome reconstruction), type:
 > **FOR DOCUMENTATION ONLY: DO NOT EXECUTE**
+> 2) To create the environment for the Assembly (the genome reconstruction), type:
 ```
 conda create -n assembly -c bioconda -c conda-forge megahit bowtie2 metabat2 checkm2 samtools biopython